ZAR

 Cheetahs

 Cheetahs are the world’s fastest animals.
 Seeing them dart about at full speed would be a sight to behold!
 Cheetahs are more active in the mornings, yet they are difficult to notice, just like leopards.
-If something speeds past you, creating a slight blur, you may have just ‘seen’ a Cheetah.
-Sorry, there isn’t enough time for quick shots!
+If something speeds past you, creating a slight blur, you may have just seen a cheetah.

 Where to look for them: Make sure you visit Samburu National Park and Masai Mara to try your luck at seeing these magnificent cats.